caabernathy/quizzer/README.md

 ## Completed app

-Once the walk-through is done, the completed app will be made available in the `completed` branch of this repo.
-Check back in a day or so to grab it.
+The completed app is available in the `completed` branch of this repo.